» Links to institutional policies and guidelines

 DMP requirements, or calls for the use of DMPs, are commonly part of Open Science policies or guidelines for research data management.
 Here are links to current institutional policies of Norwegian Higher Education institutions.
 Currently, we have only included the partners of this DMP support project in the list.
 For other organisations, you can find an overview in the RDM resources in Norway (RDMkit): Support services.

-- NTNU Policy for Open Science
+- NTNU Guidelines for policy for Open Science

 - UiB Policy for Open Science